 Picking up poo in the countryside

-Do remember to bag and bin your dog’s poo when they go to the toilet in the countryside, and keep their worming treatment up to date.
+Remember to bag and bin your dog's poo when they go to the toilet in the countryside, and keep their worming treatment up to date.
 You can throw it away in any public bin.

 Leaving your dog’s poo in a field where livestock live can spread disease that can harm the animals that munch on the grass in the area.
 Bagged poo left hanging on trees or in a field also poses a risk to animals, who may eat the whole thing and become unwell.